iawarner/qsub_scripts/ClusterComputingNotes.md

 see any changes the module will make to your environment with `module display [module name]`

+remove unwanted modules with `module unload "module name"`

+**for information about the module you want to use** `module help "modulename"` for the long version `module whatis "modulename"` for the short version

 **using the module with PBS**
 as long as the module is loaded on the node(s), it should be useable with `module load [module name]` in the script